atantawi/optimizer-light/rest-server/README.md

     - `unlimited`: The available number of accelerator types is unlimited (used in capacity planning mode), as opposed to being limited to the specified number (used in cluster mode).
     - `heterogeneous`: Whether servers accomodate heterogeneous accelerators for their replicas, e.g. five replicas of a server, two of which run on A100 and the other three run on G2.
-    - `milpSolver`: Option to use an MILP (mixed Integer Linear Programming) problem solver, or rely on a (default) greedy algorithm.
-Currently, the provided solvers are: lpSolve and CPLEX.
-    - `useCplex`: If using an MILP solver, use CPLEX.

 The output of the Optimizer is an Allocation Solution, in addition to updating the desired allocation of all servers.